modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \tldr{Use `juliaup`}

-The most natural starting point to install Julia onto your system is the [Julia downloads page](https://julialang.org/downloads/).
+The most natural starting point to install Julia onto your system is the [Julia downloads page](https://julialang.org/downloads/), which will tell you to use [`juliaup`](https://github.com/JuliaLang/juliaup).
-However, for additional flexibility, we recommend to use [`juliaup`](https://github.com/JuliaLang/juliaup) instead.

 1. Windows users can download Julia and `juliaup` together from the [Windows Store](https://www.microsoft.com/store/apps/9NJNWW8PVKMN).
 2. OSX or Linux users can execute the following terminal command: